4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Several useful code snippets that you can use on your server or locally
+Several useful code snippets that you can use on your server or locally

 ---